 Innovation frequently involves an interdisciplinary perspective that uses the intersections between different areas as the conceptual beginning of new technologies.
-Software Engineering, Cyber Security, Game Production, Technology Leadership, Digital Maker, Blockchain, Innovation and to Market provide a broad palette of technology topics to be combined while seeking opportunities and solutions to world and business challenges.
-The MS in Technology Innovation allows students to pursue an academic path blending the topic modules of other UAT graduate programs leading to the creation of an innovative capstone solution.
-Students studying in this area select any four graduate modules to create a cross discipline basis for the innovation that they will ultimate develop and present as their GSIP.
+Software Engineering, Cyber Security, Game Production, Digital Maker, Blockchain, Technology Leadership, Innovation Startup and Technology-to-Market provide a broad palette of technology topics to be combined while seeking opportunities and solutions to global and business challenges.
+UAT's Master of Science in Technology Innovation allows students to pursue an academic path blending the topic modules of other UAT graduate programs, leading to the creation of an innovative capstone solution.
+Students studying Technology Leadership select any four graduate modules to create a cross-discipline degree.
+The Classification of Instructional Programs (CIP) code for Technology Innovation is 11.0199.